ellipsephp/handlers-adr/README.md

 $container = new SomePsr11Container;

 // Decorate the container with a reflection container.
-// Specify the domain and responder classes can be auto wired.
+// Specify the domain and responder implementations can be auto wired.
 $reflection = new ReflectionContainer($container, [
     DomainInterface::class,
     ResponderInterface::class,
 ]);

-// Create an action request handler using the reflection container.
+// Create an action request handler using the reflection container, domain and responder class names.
 $handler = new ActionRequestHandler($reflection, SomeDomain::class, SomeResponder::class);

 // Instances of SomeDomain and SomeResponder are built using auto wiring.